NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Remove a package

-To remove a package, delete that package from the *packages* folder.
+To remove a package, delete that package from the project folder.
 To reinstall packages, use the `restore` or `install` commands.

 ## Restore packages